RonEco/polymath/README.md

 github guide following
 ======================

-The talk about main but their is no main, only master.
+The guide talks about 'main' but there is no main, only master.